You’re a good friend because you’re looking for an answer on what to do for a friend going through a hard time; if you weren’t, you wouldn’t be here.

 Supporting a friend during challenging times is an act of compassion that can make a world of difference.

+When someone we care about is facing a difficult period in their life, it’s natural to want to offer comfort and support.
 But it can be challenging to do as most people are not equipped for that as no one taught them, so it’s understandable if you’ve made mistakes or if you’re unclear of how to approach this the right way.

+To help you navigate this, I wrote these 8 tips that you should follow to be spot on.
 You’ll be as helpful as you can be, and you’ll ensure that your friend who is going through a hard time has a listening ear and the helping hand they need.

 This post has affiliate links which means that we make a commission from qualifying purchases at no additional cost to you.
 For more information read our Affiliate disclosure.